Cuisinart Onyx Black & Rose Gold Skillet Set for $37

-Macy's offers the Cuisinart Onyx Black & Rose Gold Skillet Set for $49.99.
-Coupon code "JULY" drops that to $37.49.
-Choose in-store pickup to dodge the $10.95 shipping fee.
-That's tied with our mention from five days ago (which had free shipping), $98 off list, and the lowest price we could find.
-Deal ends July 14.
+Ending today, Macy's offers the Cuisinart Onyx Black & Rose Gold Skillet Set for $49.99.
+Coupon code "SHOPIT" drops that to $37.49.
+With free shipping, that's tied with our expired mention from three days ago (although that required in-store pickup), $98 off list, and the lowest price we could find.
 Buy Now

 - 8" chef's knife w/sheath